Members

 * Articulate Flesh: Male Homo-eroticism and Modern Poetry (Yale University Press, 1987)

-PGR Student Members
+PGR Members

 PhD students may request a profile on this page.
 Please email the Hub convener (see above).